How to Find Free Camping Near Me

 How to Stay Safe When Free Camping

-public land, tent at night
+camping in a tent at night

 Safety is a concern anytime you’re camping—you’ll deal with hazards from weather to wild animals—but this is especially true when you’re camping for free.
 That’s because free camping means all-comers.
 Free campsites are often in remote areas and usually unmonitored, with no site manager or other staff.
 When free camping, you need to take care of yourself.